Lake Palić: Modern history

 From 1886 to 1889, the swampy banks were arranged, and the semi-circular embankment with a promenade along the lake was built.
 In 1898, the hydrotherapy sanatorium was opened.
 The present appears of both town and the lake spa were designed in the 1910s by the architects Marcell Komor and Dezső Jakab in Hungarian Secession style.
-The complex project included urban and communal arrangement of the park, building and restoration of the edifices, arrangement of the shoreline, etc.
+The complex project included urban and communal arrangement of the park, building and restoration of the edifices, arrangement of the shoreline, etc. At the coast, there is a monument dedicated to Komor and Jakab.

 From the late 19th and into most of the 20th century, the cyclic development of the overgrowth followed by the fish kill were common.
 In 1970 the eutrophication reached its peak and almost all the wildlife in the lake died.
 In 1971 the lake was dried, the sludge was dredged and removed, the filters were placed, and the lake was refilled in 1976, but in the next decades, the lake got polluted again.

 After World War II, a settlement made of weekend-houses developed on the eastern shore, south of Muški Štrand.
 Many houses were built by the state-owned companies which collapsed since the 1990s, so they were left unattended.
-Known simply as Vikend-Naselje (Weekend-Settlement), it had 312 houses in 2022.
+Known simply as Vikend-Naselje (Weekend-Settlement), but nicknamed Beirut due to its dilapidated appearance, it had 312 houses in 2022, with the total of 380 of houses in the wider area.
+Demolition began in June 2023, with plans for the new, arranged settlement instead.